Compute Functions#

 • (2) The top level of nesting is removed: all values in the list child array, including nulls, are appended to the output.
 However, nulls in the parent list array are discarded.

-• (3) For each value in the list child array, the index at which it is found in the list array is appended to the output.
-Nulls in the parent list array are discarded.
+• (3) For each value in the list child array, the index at which it is found in the list-like array is appended to the output.
+Indices of null lists in the parent array might still be present in the output if they are non-empty null lists.
+If the parent is a list-view, child array values that are not used by any non-null list-view are null in the output.

 • (4) For each list element, compute the slice of that list element, then return another list-like array of those slices.
 Can return either a fixed or variable size list-like array, as determined by options provided.